EwertonDCSilv/qs-ranking/README.md

 # QS Ranking

 ### Script para exportar lista de universidades do <a href="https://www.topuniversities.com/university-rankings/university-subject-rankings/2021/"> ranking QS 2021</a>
-### Script para exportar lista de universidades do <a href="https://www.topuniversities.com/university-rankings/university-subject-rankings/2021/"> ranking QS 2021</a>
+### Script to export list of universities in the <a href="https://www.topuniversities.com/university-rankings/university-subject-rankings/2021/"> QS 2021 ranking</a>

 #### Para utilizar o Script voce deve instalar a extenção <a href="https://tampermonkey.net/" >Tampermonkey</a>